vallss/vallss.github.io/README.md

 This is my very first personal website and I will use it as a place to share my projects, recordings of my talks and slides and so on.

-To build this website I'm using Jekyll, a static site generator, and the Cayman theme.
+To build this website I'm using Jekyll, a static site generator, and the minimal-mistakes-jekyll theme.
 I'm also using GitHub Pages to host it.

 I mainly used the following official resources: